Sports in San Antonio: History

+In 2001, San Antonio bid to host the 2007 Pan American Games but lost to Rio de Janeiro.

 In March 2006, the city made an offer to build a stadium for the struggling Florida Marlins baseball franchise.
 However, the Marlins and Major League Baseball declined the offer.

 In 2005, the city approached Major League Soccer with an interest in placing a soccer franchise in the vacant Alamodome.
 Both the city and the league seemed to be in harmony, with the council voting 9-2 in favor of the new San Antonio team, citing that it would reduce the financial burden of the stadium on the city by providing it with a permanent tenant without extra financial costs as the necessary upgrading of facilities at the dome would have to take place regardless of a team moving in or not.
 The following week an 8-3 vote carried the second part of the plan, which would see a major new youth soccer complex being built in the city to compete for what was described as the lucrative Texas youth soccer event market.
 At the time it was stated that San Antonio had only a fraction of the youth soccer facilities available in other Texan cities of Dallas, Houston and Austin.
 All seemed to be in place and plans on course until a media campaign against the soccer proposals exposing that the team would only be leased with the Alamodome for three years.
 After three years the team would have to vacate to a soccer-specific stadium.

 After Hurricane Katrina, the city set their goal of earning an NFL franchise.
 The prospects for the franchise were further hindered when it became a political football during the election for Mayor, which was won by Phil Hardberger who instantly distanced the city from any deal with MLS.
 MLS meanwhile released a statement claiming that they had planned to withdraw before the election but did not wish to comment until afterwards in order to "respect the electoral process in San Antonio."
 The deal died with both sides blaming each other for its demise.

 In 2018, the Alliance of American Football announced that the San Antonio Commanders would play in the city beginning in 2019.
 The Commanders opened play at the Alamodome in February 2019; however, the league folded in the same year.